Champion Selby considered not defending world title

 But his record at the World Championship is surprisingly poor since lifting the trophy in 2010, reaching just one semi-final eight years ago.

-"Terrible, it is awful.
-Shocking," Robertson told BBC Sport.
 "There have been a couple unlucky quarter-finals where it has gone super close and then there have been times where I have been in a good position and taken my foot off the gas, in particular the last few years.

-"This season I have been good at keeping the foot down and winning matches really well and also coming back in matches and winning.
+"This season I have been good at keeping the foot down and winning matches really well and also coming back in matches and winning."

-"I have to accept I am not the best safety player like John Higgins or Mark Selby, but my best strength is the attacking play, get the balls in the open and making big breaks.
+Robertson, who kicks off his title quest against debutant Ashley Hugill, added: "I have to accept I am not the best safety player like John Higgins or Mark Selby, but my best strength is the attacking play, get the balls in the open and making big breaks.

 "The last few years I have got beaten here, I have thought I wish I played more my game.
 The worst thing in sport is not the winning or losing, it is the regrets.
 This year there won't be any of that."